-Requirements Action Steps under Yellow Phase Action Steps under Green Phase Lead Individual and Position Materials, Resources, and or Supports Needed PD Required (Y/N) Where possible, partnerships may take place virtually (e.g., virtual meetings between Bigs and Littles through Big Brothers Big Sisters, virtual music lessons through Tune Up Philly).
-Where possible, partnerships may take place virtually (e.g., virtual meetings between Bigs and Littles through Big Brothers Big Sisters, virtual music lessons through Tune Up Philly).
-Handling sporting activities for recess and physical education classes consistent with the CDC Considerations for Youth Sports Weather-permitting, students' gym classes will take place outdoors.
+Requirements Action Steps under Yellow Phase Action Steps under Green Phase Lead Individual and Position Materials, Resources, and or Supports Needed PD Required (Y/N) Handling sporting activities for recess and physical education classes consistent with the CDC Considerations for Youth Sports Weather-permitting, students' gym classes will take place outdoors.
 One class will be scheduled for gym at a time, in order to allow for social distancing.
 The gym teacher(s) will be responsible for transitioning students to and from the parking lot, and for ensuring that social distance is maintained throughout.
 If weather does not permit outdoor gym, the gym teacher(s) will teach gym inside of each individual homeroom at its scheduled gym time, or in larger space such as the cafeteria.
 Students will be provided with their own equipment and will not share gym equipment with one another.
 Gym teachers will disinfect all equipment after each period.
 Individual classes will be scheduled for outdoor recess (weather-permitting) such that there is no mixing of classes during recess.
 Weather-permitting, students' gym classes will take place outdoors.
 One class will be scheduled for gym at a time, in order to allow for social distancing.
 The gym teacher(s) will be responsible for transitioning students to and from the parking lot, and for ensuring that social distance is maintained throughout.
 If weather does not permit outdoor gym, the gym teacher(s) will teach gym inside of each individual homeroom at its scheduled gym time, or in larger space such as the cafeteria.
 Students will be provided with their own equipment and will not share gym equipment with one another.
 Gym teachers will disinfect all equipment after each period.
 Individual classes will be scheduled for outdoor recess (weather-permitting) such that there is no mixing of classes during recess.
-Corey Dwyer, Principal N/A No
+Michelle Tatom, Director of Health N/A No